nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log("name" in target);      // true
 ```

-The `value` property is deleted using the `delete` operator and, as a result, the `in` operator returns `false`.
+The `value` property is deleted using the `delete` operator and, as a result, the `in` operator returns `false` in the third `console.log()` call.
 The nonconfigurable `name` property can't be deleted so the `delete` operator simply returns `false` (if this code is run in strict mode, an error is thrown instead).
 You can alter this behavior by using the `deleteProperty` trap in a proxy.

 The `deleteProperty` trap is called whenever the `delete` operator is used on an object property.
 The trap is passed two arguments:

 1. `trapTarget` - the object from which the property should be deleted (the proxy's target)
 1. `key` - the property key (string or symbol) to delete

-The `Reflect.deleteProperty()` method provides the default implementation of the `deleteProperty` trap and accepts these same two arguments.
-Using a combination of `Reflect.deleteProperty()` and the `deleteProperty` trap, you can alter the behavior of the `delete` operator, for instance, by ensuring that the `value` property cannot be deleted:
+The `Reflect.deleteProperty()` method provides the default implementation of the `deleteProperty` trap and accepts the same two arguments.
+Using a combination of `Reflect.deleteProperty()` and the `deleteProperty` trap, you can change how the `delete` operator behaves.
+For instance, you could ensure that the `value` property can't be deleted:

 ```js
 let target = {